Healthdirect Australia – 1800 022 222

 The Urgent Mental Health Care Centre (UMHCC)

 The Urgent Mental Health Care Centre provides high-engagement support in a calm, "lounge room like" space to help with your urgent mental health needs.
 The UMHCC offers an alternative to presenting at a hospital Emergency Department for a mental health crisis.
-People in Adelaide seeking urgent mental health support can call on 08 8448 9100 or arrive at 215 Grenfell Street from 12pm until 10:30pm each day, including weekends and public holidays.
+People in Adelaide seeking urgent mental health support can call on 08 8448 9100 or arrive at 215 Grenfell Street twenty four hours a day, including weekends and public holidays.
 Further information is available on their website:

 To find mental health services in your area: